sshamsudheen/laravel-api/README.md

 Make sure capistrano installed in your machine

-To capify your laravel application run the command
+To capify your laravel application run the command in your laravel project root directory if not installed before (in this repo it is already added).

 ```sh
 $ cap install
 ```
-in your laravel project root directory if not installed before, in this repo it is already added.

 ```sh